zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

         :debug
         :plugins(Bash.new)
         :filters(
-            -> $text where .lines > 3 or .chars > 300 {
+            -> $text where .lines > 5 or .chars > 300 {
                 Pastebin::Shadowcat.new.paste: $text
             }
         )
 ```

-The code that does all the work is small enough that it's easy to
+The code that does all the filtering work is small enough that it's easy to
 miss—it's the last 5 lines in the program above.
 The `:filters` attribute
 takes a list of [Callables](https://docs.perl6.org/type/Callable), and here
 we're passing a pointy block.
 In its signature we constraint the text